-After we pick you up in the capital city, we drive 1.5 hours south to the Kwanza area, right on the boundary of Quicama NP.
-This location supports some very interesting passerines including Orange Weaver,the rusty-necked variety of Village Weaver, the noisy Bubbling Cisticola, Mouse-brown Sunbird, Angolan Swallow, Long-legged Pipit and the stunning Blue-breasted Kingfisher and immense Palm-nut Vulture.
-There are many shorebirds and terns on the beaches of the Kwanza River and we will look for Caspian, Royal and Sandwich Terns, and loads of shorebirds including Curlew Sandpiper, Grey Plover and White-fronted Plover.
+After we pick you up in the capital city, we drive 1.5 hours south to the Kwanza area, right on the boundary of Kissama NP.
+This location supports some very interesting passerines including Orange Weaver, the rusty-necked variety of Village Weaver, the noisy Bubbling Cisticola, Mouse-brown Sunbird, Angolan Swallow, Long-legged Pipit, the stunning Blue-breasted Kingfisher, and the hefty Palm-nut Vulture.
+There are many shorebirds and terns on the beaches of the Kwanza River and we will look for Caspian, Royal and Sandwich Terns, and loads of shorebirds including Curlew Sandpiper, Black-bellied Plover and White-fronted Plover.
 We might also locate the odd ‘all-dark’ swifts which remain a bit of a taxonomic enigma.
 Overnight in Kwanza.

 Day 2: Kwanza to Uige